Part I- Homeownership as Part of the American Dream

 - Office and retail may no longer be based on projected income streams because there are few or none, and there are not likely to be any in the distant future.
 The value must be based upon speculative forecasting of conversion to residential rentals, condominiums, work-live spaces, and hybrids such as retail on the bottom and residential above.

 According to the most recent estimates from Freddy Mac, the country is short about 3.8 million units of housing, both rental and owner-occupied.
 Assimilation includes family formations and the influx of millions of immigrants.
-Assuming there are one billion vacant offices and hundreds of thousands of unoccupied retail spaces to convert to residential, and the average square feet is 1,000, the new formation would be two million new units.
-The conversion could take as much as ten years or longer.
-However, we must determine the demand for residential units ten years out and place that estimate into the equation.
+Assuming there are one billion vacant offices and hundreds of thousands of unoccupied retail spaces to convert into residential unitsal, and the average square footage is 1,000, the new formation would be two million new units.
+The conversion could take anywhere from ten years to longer.
+However, we must determine the demand for residential units ten years in the future and incorporate that estimate into the equation.

-A futurist from 1970 could have told us that commercial retail and offices within metropolitan areas would be transformed into high-density residential, rentals, condominiums, and full-service work-live housing some sixty years later; most people would not have believed it.
+A futurist from 1970 could have predicted that commercial retail and offices within metropolitan areas would be transformed into high-density residential, rental, condominium, and full-service work-live housing some sixty years later; most people would not have believed it.
 Future Shock!
 The Third Wave! by Alvin and Adelaide Farrell Toffler; Now, The Shifting Landscape,